 The Group is mainly exposed to the EUR, GBP and the USD.

-The following table details the Group's sensitivity to a 5% increase and decrease of the sensitive currency against the relevant functional currency of each subsidiary.
+against the relevant functional currency of each subsidiary.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 5% increase in foreign currency rates.